mmedl94/lionfish/README.md

 # lionfish: an expLoratory Interactive tOol for dyNamic visualization and identiFicatIon multidimenSional mecHanisms

 This package is an extension of the [tourr](https://github.com/ggobi/tourr) R-package.
-For a general overview of the tourr package please refer to the [tourr documentation](https://ggobi.github.io/tourr/). pytourr adds interactive displays to the functionality of tourr allowing users to direct the path of the tours.
+For a general overview of the tourr package please refer to the [tourr documentation](https://ggobi.github.io/tourr/). lionfish adds interactive displays to the functionality of tourr allowing users to direct the path of the tours.

 ## Installation

-You can install the development version of pytourr from github with:
+You can install the development version of lionfish from github with:

 ``` r
 install.packages("remotes")